Montana Fishing Reports

 the best winter runs can be staggering with dozens upon dozens of trout

-Nymphing is hands down the most effective technique in the cold weather
+Nymphing is hands down the most effective technique in the early spring

 months (although streamers and even dries can still be an option).
 The fly